2.3. Switching seats

 Task 2.3.3: Deploy a second scenario

-Ready for more?
 Well, the OS & Storage Team did their homework and improved security.
-They joined forces with the networking team and they challenge you to break out of the boundary they’ve given you.
+They joined forces with the networking team and they challenge you to break out of the boundary they have given you.

 Some hints:

-• It is the same small cluster, only 1024 services are possible
+• It is a same small cluster, only 1024 services are possible

 Before entering the pod you need to set up the infrastructure in your VM (it usually takes 1-2 minutes, don’t spoil it by looking at the file):